nrinaudo/nrinaudo.github.com/_optics/configpath.md

 * go "down" one level from a given `Section` and get a `Config`.
 * given a `Config`, turn it into either a `Section` or a `Value`.

-This is almost all we need, but: how do we represent the first section in the configuration tree, the one to build longer paths from?
+This should let us represent paths in configuration tree: from the root of the tree, keep going down the sections you need and retrieve the final segment as a `Value`.

+We're still lacking one part of the puzzle though: how would we represent the root of the configuration tree?

-We need to be a little creative and write a sort of _identity_ `Optional`: given a `Config`, it will always return it:
+We need to be a little creative and write a sort of non-optional `Optional`: an `Optional` that points to itself and always succeeds:

 ```scala
 val identityOpt = Optional[Config, Config](